opennode/waldur-sugarcrm/docs/api.rst

 Create a new SugarCRM resource
 ------------------------------
-CRM - SugarCRM resource.
-A new CRM can be created by users with project administrator role, customer owner role or with staff privilege (is_staff=True).
+A new SugarCRM instance can be created by users with project administrator role, customer owner role or with staff privilege (is_staff=True).
 To create a CRM, client must issue POST request to **/api/sugarcrm-crms/** with
 parameters: